-- Air Canada is requiring passengers and employees to wear facemasks during the flight.
+- Passengers and employees to wear facemasks during the flight.

 - COVID-19 travel restrictions, exemptions and advice provided from the Government of Canada - avoid all non-essential travel outside of Canada until further notice.

-- Border restrictions between Canada and the United States restricted to essential travel – CBSA Border Regulations.
+- Border restrictions between Canada and the United States restricted to essential travel extended until late November – CBSA Border Regulations.

 - Review Destination BC information and resources for travellers before visiting.